sandisz-d734m37/sweater-weather/README.md

 ### First things first: start up your sever

 You can start your server by simply running `$ rails s` in your terminal!
 You can halt your server at any time by pressing `ctrl c` in your terminal.
-Note: you will have to start up your server again hit any of the endpoints below
+Note: you will have to start up your server again in order to hit any of the endpoints below

 ### User Registration endpoint